-SCOM and PRTG Network Monitor compete in the IT infrastructure monitoring category, providing solutions for different needs.
-PRTG has the upper hand due to its versatility, ease of use, and cost-effectiveness across diverse environments.
+SCOM and PRTG compete in the IT infrastructure monitoring category.
+PRTG seems to have the upper hand due to its ease of use, adaptability, and cost-effectiveness, which make it appealing for various environments.

 Tutorials are available so I can manage any issue with PRTG Network Monitor easily.